-During the year under review there were two lost time injury (LTI) incidents.
-Theseincidents were investigated in detail and recommendations of the investigation have beenimplemented.
-For FY 2017-18 the Lost Time Injury Frequency rate is at 0.40.
+In the last Financial Year there were two Lost Time Injury (LTI) incidents.
+Theseincidents have undergone detailed investigation and the recommendations have beenimplemented.
+For FY 2019-20 the Lost Time Injury Frequency rate was 0.40.

 POLICY ON APPOINTMENT AND REMUNERATION OF DIRECTORS SENIOR MANAGEMENT AND OTHERDETAILS